 DELIVERY DRIVER: FRIDAYS 1:45-until complete.
 (Usually an hour or so).
 The volunteer arrives at the Harvest House and loads their car with the deliveries on their route.
 The routes are organized geographically- Millerton, Armenia and Sharon, Wassaic and Dover, etc. Meaning that most of your deliveries are located near-ish to each other.
 You will be given a spreadsheet with names, addresses, Telephone numbers and any special instructions to find the recipient’s homes.
 Usually there are 5 or 6 families that get deliveries on each route.
 Some addresses however are right next to each other.
 This position also interacts with the pantry guests, it can be a social occasion for many that are socially isolated.
 Having good conversational skills is helpful for this job.
 Also a good sense of direction and knowledge of the area is a big help.

-1) INSIDE: This volunteer works inside the Harvest House.
-They gather the bags and the protein for each order and pass to the distro team outside.
+INSIDE: This volunteer works inside the Harvest House.
+They collect the order forms from the intake person and gather the bags and the protein for each order and pass to the distro team outside.
 Also, if we have not packed enough bags they are responsible for packing any more bags necessary for distribution.

-2) OUTSIDE: This team of 2 works outside putting the entire order together for each guest.
-You get the detail sticker from the Intake person and then assemble the choices of each guest – putting together the entire order.
-You are the final step – accumulating everything for each order that has been prepared.
-Denis always prepares the menu and posts on the door for reference.
+OUTSIDE: This person works outside gathering the items from the Coolbot and porch to add to the order.
 Usually it takes completing the orders of a couple families to get the rhythm.
-You put together the order for each guest and leave it on the table on the porch.
-Then, guests get out of their car and pick up the groceries.
 This job is not physically challenging, other than standing and walking for a few hours.
 We do have chairs to sit on between guests.
-This position also interacts with the pantry guests, it can be a social occasion for many that are very socially isolated.
+This position also interacts with the pantry neighbors, it can be a social occasion for many that are very socially isolated.
 Having good conversational skills is helpful for this job.

 CALLING/POLLING TEAM: This is a new position which takes place at your home, on the phone.
 Sometimes, we need to poll our guests when there is a need to gather information, see if they are ok, checking-in if we haven’t seen them in a while and getting them connected to other services-non food related, that have become available in our area.
 Also if we need to do food recalls or COVID tracing.
 We provide a list of guests and their telephone numbers and will train everyone on what we are asking.
 This is a new position that we are developing.
 We have had a few rounds of calls this past calendar year but would love to establish a call team that we could always reach out to when we need to call everyone.
 For this position the volunteer would need a phone and good conversational skills on the phone.